-Or, Plain Directions for the Poultry Yard, Dairy, and Piggery.
-By Author of "British Husbandry," With Woodcuts, Fcap.
-Svo.
-Ss.
+Or, Plain Directions for Rearing all sorts of Domestic Poultry; with the best mode of Managing the Dairy and Piggery.
+By Author of "British Husbandry."
+With numerous Woodcuts.
+Fcap.
+Svo., Ss.

-Vol. 4.-Domestic Cookery;
+Vol. 4.-Domestic Cookery,

-Suited to the present advanced state of the Art, but founded upon Principles of Economy and Practical Knowledge, and adapted for the use of Private Families.
+Suited to the present advanced state of the Art, but founded upon Principles of Economy, and Practical Knowledge, and adapted for the use of Private Families.
 By Mrs. Rundell.
 Sixty-seventh Edition.
-With 900 New Receipts, and a Chapter on Indian Cookery.
-By Emma Roberts.
+Improved by the addition of Nine Hundred New Receipts and a Chapter on Indian Cookery.
+By the late Emma Roberts.
 Fcap.
-8vo.
-6s,
+8vo., 6s.